Shofar

-A shofar (/ʃoʊˈfɑr/ shoh-FAR; from שׁוֹפָר, [ʃoˈfar]) is an ancient musical horn typically made of a ram's horn, used for Jewish religious purposes.
+A shofar (/ʃoʊˈfɑr/ shoh-FAR; from שׁוֹפָר, [ʃoˈfar]) is an ancient musical horn, typically a ram's horn, used for Jewish ritual purposes.
 Like the modern bugle, the shofar lacks pitch-altering devices, with all pitch control done by varying the player's embouchure.
 The shofar is blown in synagogue services on Rosh Hashanah and at the end of Yom Kippur; it is also blown every weekday morning in the month of Elul running up to Rosh Hashanah.
 Shofars come in a variety of sizes and shapes, depending on the choice of animal and level of finish.